TechEarl

 TierDaily requestsCost

+WPScan no longer publishes fixed mid-tier plans; commercial pricing is quoted per number of sites.
 Each request to the vulnerability database counts as one, a single wpscan run on a site with 30 plugins consumes around 31 requests (one per plugin + core).
-The 25/day free tier is enough for occasional audits of small sites; serious pentesting or CI integration needs a paid tier.
+The 25/day free tier is enough for occasional audits of small sites; serious pentesting or CI integration needs an Enterprise plan.

 Pass the token on every invocation: